twonds/http_bind/README.md

-This is dead, the code has moved into the main ejabberd branch.
-Please just use ejabberd.
+<h1>This is dead, the code has moved into the main ejabberd branch.
+Please
+just use ejabberd. </h1>